 Successful SINP applications will have their files assessed within 4-8 months.
 Processing times at the Canadian Embassies vary; however, successful SINP applications typically receive visas considerably quicker than individuals applying through federal immigration classes.
 The average time from making the SINP application to receiving a visa has been about 13 months.
 Please visit SINP Processing Time and CIC Processing Time for more information.

 16. What is an open work permit?

-An open work permit allows the holder to accept employment and work for any employer in Canada in any occupation for the time period specified on the work permit without the need of a Service Canada Labour Market Opinion.
+An open work permit allows the holder to accept employment and work for any employer in Canada in any occupation for the time period specified on the work permit without the need of a Service Canada Labour Market Impact Assessment.
 Once applicants have been nominated by the SINP, their spouses can apply for an open work permit allowing them to work for any employer in any field.

 17. When is a foreign worker who is on a temporary work permit eligible to apply through the Existing Work Permit sub-category?